Page images

 THE LAST O'HARA.

+He was in Colonel Adair's corps at the time, and so saw the whole thing."
 We had toiled up the long steep road, and were now on the top of the

+highest cliff.
 The old schoolmaster was tired; so we sat down on a grassy dyke, with our backs towards the Glens of Antrim and our faces towards the laughing sea.
 He was in reminiscent vein, and while we sat there in the sunshine he told me the story.

 The O'Hara it's named after was ane o' the auld reduced native Irish gentry.
-There was a sma' wheen o` them in these parts in my father's young days, but they are a' gone now, and naebody kens or cares whar.
+There was a sma' wheen o' them in these parts in my father's young days, but they are a' gone now, and naebody kens or cares whar.
 It was very different in my father's time.
 Then they were reverenced by their ain folk, and hated by the new gentry as the rightfu' owners o' a' the broad lands o' the North.

 He was the head and the last o' the family that caa'd themselves the O'Haras o' Slemish.